Kano (British musician): 2010–2013: Method to the Maadness and mixtapes

-Kano's fourth album, Method to the Maadness, was released on 30 August 2010 and charted in the UK Albums Chart at number 45, making it the rapper's fourth successive album to appear in the Top 50.
+Robinson's fourth album, Method to the Maadness, was released on 30 August 2010 and charted in the UK Albums Chart at number 45, making it the rapper's fourth successive album to appear in the Top 50.
 The lead single, "Upside" (featuring Michelle Breeze), was released on 23 August 2010.
 That same year he provided vocals on the third Gorillaz studio album, Plastic Beach.
 He collaborated with fellow British rapper Bashy and the National Orchestra for Arabic Music on the track "White Flag".